awhipp/project-foresight/README.md

 ### Deploy Services

 Deploy the following services in the order listed below, after docker is running.
+Eventually everything will be deployed via docker-compose.

 ```bash
 # Install dependencies